saharmor/voice-lab/README.md

 python llm_testing/example_test.py
 ```

+For more advanced configuration, you can use the [Voice Lab Configuration Editor](https://saharmor.me/voice-lab-ui/) to generate the json config files.

 ## Adding a New Test Scenario

 To add a new scenario (e.g., a "chill pharmacy clerk"), follow these steps: